Fillability obstructions for high-dimensional confoliations: Confoliated bLob's and normal forms

-The conditions of generalized symplectic asphericity and generalized weak exactness can be understood as a generalization of symplectic asphericity and weak exactness.
-Indeed, if each locally defined leaf of $\cK_{\xi}$ near $N$ that intersects $N$ extends to a global leaf, in the sense that the accessible set from a point in $N$ is an immersed submanifold of constant dimension, and $\mu$ is closed on these family of leaves, then the conditions are equivalent to requiring that each of these leaves is symplectically aspherical and intersects $N$ along a weakly exact Lagrangian.
-The general conditions are in general harder to check, but they have the advantage of only depending on $\CS_{\xi,\mu}$ and not on a specific choice of $\mu$.
+The conditions of generalized weak exactness can be understood as a generalization of weak exactness.
+Indeed, if each locally defined leaf of $\cK_{\xi}$ near $N$ that intersects $N$ extends to a global leaf, in the sense that the accessible set from a point in $N$ is an immersed submanifold of constant dimension, and $\mu$ is closed on each leaf of the family, then the conditions are equivalent to requiring that each of these leaves intersects $N$ along a weakly exact Lagrangian.
+The general conditions are, in general, harder to check, but they have the advantage of only depending on $\CS_{\xi,\mu}$ and not on a specific choice of $\mu$.
 Note also that they are of a non-local nature, as they concern the accessible set from $N$.
+As we will see in the proof of the main theorem, together with \Cref{lem:boundary_point_lemma_curve}, \Cref{item:confoliated_bLob_characteristic_leaves_weakly_exact} in fact also prevents eventual sphere bubbles from touching the confoliated boundary of a symplectic filling.

-In conclusion, all the above conditions are indeed \emph{well-defined} for $(\xi,\CS_{\xi,\mu})$ and do not rely on any additional choice, such as that of an element in the symplectic cone. \end{remark}
+In conclusion, all the conditions that we just explained are indeed \emph{well-defined} for $(\xi,\CS_{\xi,\mu})$ and do not rely on any additional choice, such as that of an element in the symplectic cone. \end{remark}

+We will now build towards a more specific object $N$, that we will refer to simply as ``confoliated bLob'', which additionally to the properties of the proto-confoliated bLob above, also behaves in a neighborhood of its binding and its boundary like a ``foliated" neighborhood of a contact bLob from \cite{MNW}, which transversely admits a symplectic foliation.

+The reason for this additional technicality with respect to the contact case is that, in our confoliated setup, foliated structures are also involved (namely, the characteristic foliation $\cK_\xi$), and their smooth behavior \emph{near} the proto-confoliated bLob $N$ could a priori be very complicated dynamically, hence potentially preventing a nice normal model near the binding and boundary (which will be needed in the later sections) already at the smooth level.

+For this reason, we need to impose the existence of such a nice smooth semi-local model for $\cK_\xi$; this will be the addition needed to pass from a proto-confoliated bLob to a ``confoliated bLob'' (c.f.\ \Cref{def:confoliated_bLob}), which is the object that allows to obstruct fillability.
+In the next two sections, we will describe two explicit models that will be used as the good structure near the binding and the boundary.